Bad IT Habits To Break

 Having your day interrupted by IT issues is annoying.
 It impacts your productivity, which means potentially your clients as well.
 IT is never going to be foolproof, but there are some questions you can ask yourself to rid yourself of bad tech habits and make your day run a little smoother.

-As someone who’s worked on a Service Desk as a tech and as a Customer Service Manager, I’ve seen some great habits and some pretty awful ones!
+As someone who’s worked on a Service Desk as a tech and Customer Service Manager, I’ve seen some great habits and pretty awful ones!
 These are the questions I’m asking when common things go wrong, so they don’t happen again.

 #1 Are you leaving your PC on?